systemviewinc/docs.systemviewinc.com/installation/docker.md

 ### What is Docker

-Docker enables developers and IT admins to build, ship and run any application, anywhere.
+Docker enables developers and IT admins to build, ship and run any application, anywhere, in a virtualized environment without the overhead of a Virtual Machine such as VMware or VirtualBox.

 Docker runtime is available for Windows, Linux and MacOS.